pawelpiotrowski38/NFT-preview-card-component/README.md

-This is NFT preview card component using HTML and SASS.
+This is NFT preview card component created using HTML and SASS.
 Project's idea comes from: https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U.